EarthenSky/advent-of-code-2022/README.md

 # advent-of-code-2022
- my solutions to aoc! zig + umbrella + python this year
+ my solutions to aoc! python + zig this year